TVTower/TVTower/docs/manual_en.md

 This is the good fellow who keeps the wolf from the door.
 Well, he actually wants to flog us the stuff which ruins a film for the viewers or gives them a chance to get crisps.
 In a nutshell: here are the commercials which are broadcast each hour and keep the cash rolling in.
 You can see folders on the table and by the wall and your suitcase in the top right corner.
 There are usually folders in this case.
 Those are the advertising contracts you previously signed.
 You automatically get three at the start of the game.
 If the suitcase is full, then you can't sign new advertising contracts.
 You can only free up space once your adverts have finished broadcasting.
 Or if they pass the time limit, which, however, results in a penalty.

 Move the mouse over the folders and you'll see information about the relevant advert.
 I don't need to explain the profit any further.
 The penalty is due if you don't broadcast the required commercials in the specified time with the required viewers.
 The tooltip also shows you how many times the advert has already been scheduled and broadcast.
+Pressing the "Shift"-key while displaing the tooltip toggles to protit/penalty per block.

 Here, too, the gaps that have been torn will be filled again after leaving the room.
 So head straight back in to see if something attractive has come in.